top of page

 Insights

-• Hair, food and milk are their main causes of blockages.
+• Hair, food and milk are the leading causes of blockages.

 • They don't view blockages as a big problem because they don't happen very often